Leading Plastic Tubing Manufacturers

 Medical Tubing

-The term “medical tubing” refers to any plastic tubing used in medical procedures or applications, such as catheters, IV drips and surgery.
+Medical tubing” encompasses any plastic tubing utilized in medical procedures or applications, including catheters, IV drips, and surgical use.

 Plastic Pipe

-The term “plastic pipe” refers broadly to extremely rigid and inflexible plastic tubing.
-Typically, plastic piping is measured by the inner diameter.
+“Plastic pipe” generally describes highly rigid and inflexible plastic tubing.
+It is usually measured by its inner diameter.

 Hard Plastic Tube

-One step down in rigidity from plastic pipe is hard plastic tubing.
-This slightly less rigid and inflexible tubing is chosen for its resistance abrasion and kinks, and its overall strength.
-Available as clear or opaque tube, hard plastic tubing is typically made from acrylic or polycarbonate.
+Hard plastic tubing offers a slightly lower rigidity compared to plastic pipe.
+This tubing, which is less rigid and flexible, is selected for its resistance to abrasion and kinks, as well as its overall strength.
+Available in both clear and opaque options, hard plastic tubing is commonly made from acrylic or polycarbonate.

 Advantages of Plastic Tubing